AlbertHansen/TripleModularRedundancyTool_developer_guide/triplicate_scripts/triplicate_instances.md

 ## Example

 The before and after of the script being called.
-The red outlines mark the targeted elements of the design, the orange text marks that the ```tmrg``` attribute is set to true and have been/should be triplicated.
+The red outlines mark the targeted elements of the design, the orange text marks that the ```tmrt``` attribute is set to true and have been/should be triplicated.
 The blue outline or text indicates where the script has affected the design.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../figures/dark-mode/triplicate_scripts/triplicate_instances.drawio.svg">